Possible Problems When Bonding Hot-Melt Adhesive

 - the thermostat may be defective;

-- There may be a heater problem;
+- there may be a heater problem;

-- The glue tank may need to be cleaned.
+- the glue tank may need to be cleaned.

-Color change of hot melt in work
+Colour change of hot melt during application

 - Contamination of the hot melt adhesive.

-- carbonization to form solid particles;
+- carbonization that forms solid particles;

-- Carbon deposits on the walls of the reservoir, the supply hose and the injector;
+- carbon deposits on the walls of the reservoir, the supply hose and the injector;

 - congealing throughout the system;